ToobaRani01/Fake_News_Detector/README.md

 These files will be reused in the Streamlit app to load the model instantly and avoid retraining.

+### Step 9: Streamlit Web Application for Prediction
+A simple Streamlit web app (app_ui.py) allows users to paste news content (headline or full article) for instant fake/real classification with confidence scores, by loading the pre-trained model and TF-IDF vectorizer.

 ## 📦 Required Libraries